denten-books/plain-text/3-chapter.md

 Reading "for meaning," in these not at all futuristic conditions[^ln3-reading], involves turning hermeneutics into reverse engineering.

-### 3.5 Document--object Model (DOM)
+### 3.5 Document Object Model (DOM)

 It is in this tripartite sense of matter, form, and idea that one can best understand the structure of modern "digital" documents.
-In the language of the document--object model (which structures the presentation of text everywhere from web browsers to commercial print typesetters), the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type
+In the language of the Document Object Model (which structures the presentation of text everywhere from web browsers to commercial print typesetters), the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming) or "set" and "object" (set theory), or "type" and "term" (type